tzapu/WiFiManager/README.md

 [![Discord](https://img.shields.io/badge/Discord-WiFiManager-%237289da.svg?logo=discord)](https://discord.gg/dkjJbHwC)

 The configuration portal is of the captive variety, so on various devices it will present the configuration dialogue as soon as you connect to the created access point.

-First attempt at a library.
-Lots more changes and fixes to do.
-Contributions are welcome.

 **This works with the ESP8266 Arduino platform**